 Algorithm \ref{algo:mp_algo} corresponds to a gradient descent with a variable momentum and step-size terms, all converging to a simpler one (Algorithm \ref{algo:mp_algo_asymptotic}).
-However, even if we assume that the spectral density of the Hessian is the Marchenko Pastur distribution, we still need to estimate the hyper-parameters $\sigma$ and $r$.
-The next section gives a way to estimate cheaply those hyper-parameters.
+However, even if we assume that the spectral density of the Hessian is the Marchenko-Pastur distribution, we still need to estimate the hyper-parameters $\sigma$ and $r$.
+The next section proposes a way to estimate those parameters.